Beacon Ave S & 15th Ave S Safety Project

 • Pavement repairs

-Last fall and winter, we held community site walks and listening tours to see the project area first-hand and understand the safety priorities of people living, working, and visiting the neighborhood.
-Along with providing a safe place for people to bike, people want traffic to slow down by their homes and businesses.
+We held community site walks and listening tours to see the project area first-hand and understand the safety priorities of people living, working, and visiting the neighborhood.
+Along with providing a safe place for people to bike, people want traffic to slow down near their homes and businesses.
 And folks have said they want busier streets to be more people-oriented and easier to cross.

 15th Ave S Near Term Safety Improvements map